 - A baccalaureate in engineering or computer science from an accredited institution in the U.S. and/or its territories

-(We also consider non-engineering degrees, provided there is evidence of interest and activity or research related to engineering design and/or medical device innovation and entrepreneurship.)
+- All candidates must provide evidence of interest and activity, or research related to engineering design and/or medical device innovation and entrepreneurship.

 - U.S. citizenship or U.S. Permanent Residency (Green Card Holders)